-Next up in our football betting terms article, we’ll look at some common goal markets you can expect to find at different bookmakers and betting exchanges.
+Next up in our football betting guide, we’ll look at some common goal markets you can expect to find at different bookmakers and betting exchanges.

-In this football betting market, you’re betting on who you think will score the first goal of a game.
-You may find a number of promotions available on these markets, especially if leading goal scorers are in action.
+In this market, you’re betting on who you think will score the first goal of a game.
+You may find several promotions available on these markets, especially if leading goal scorers are in action.

 Similar to the previous betting market, except you’re selection can score at any time during the fixture.
-Obviously, the odds will be lower than in the previous goal market.
+The odds will be lower than in the previous goal market.